deepaksood619/deepaksood619.github.io/docs/ai/courses/chatgpt-prompt-eng.md

 Prompt: "I want to learn about `{insert topic}`.
 Identify and share the most important 20% of learnings from this topic that will help me understand 80% of it."

+##### Learning / Q&A / Test / Interview

+I'm currently learning about snowflake.
+Ask me a series of 50 questions, one at a time, that will test my knowledge.
+Wait for my response before proceeding to the next question, ask the next question after your explanation of the answers.
+Identify knowledge gaps in my answers and give me better answers to fill those gaps.
+When finish show me the quantity of correct answers and the quantity of failed answers

 #### Principle 1: Write clear and specific instructions

 ##### Tactic 1: Use delimiters to clearly indicate distinct parts of the input